Developers' Perspectives on Software Licensing: Current Practices, Challenges, and Tools: Study Methodology

 Survey responses were collected using Qualtrics~\cite{qualtrics} from February 2025 to June 2025.
 Survey invitations were sent out iteratively during this same period. \rev{To monitor where responses originated from, we distributed survey URLs with identifiers unique to each source of participants.} We obtained \completeresponses complete survey responses. \rev{Of these, 38 came from our professional networks and 17 came from Discord, while 3 participants seemingly removed the tracking component from the survey URL.
 The largest population from a single Discord server was 6 participants.}

 Responses to the five open-ended questions were analyzed through a qualitative coding approach \cite{spencer2009card}.
-Three authors, all SE researchers, performed \textit{open-coding} by independently assigning one or more \textit{codes} to each response using a shared spreadsheet and codebook.
+Three authors, all SE researchers, performed \textit{open-coding} by independently assigning one or more \textit{codes} to each response using a shared codebook (\ie a set of spreadsheets).
 Each annotator independently coded all \completeresponses responses, adding new codes to the codebook as necessary.
-Once the initial coding was completed, the annotators met to settle disagreements and consolidate the set of codes.
+Once the initial coding was completed, the annotators met to settle disagreements and consolidate the set of codes \rev{by discussing each response for which disagreements occurred and mutually deciding on a final set of codes to apply}.
 Reasons for disagreement included different interpretations of potentially ambiguous responses, applying the same codes in different contexts, and using broader codes rather than more specific ones.
 All such disagreements were resolved among the annotators, resulting in a final set of codes, definitions, and assignments for each response.
 Our replication package~\cite{anonymous_repo} contains our final codes and definitions.
 We did not base our analysis on inter-rater agreements, as the nature of the study was such that codes were developed through an inductive process, and multiple codes could be assigned to each survey response.
-However, we carefully followed best open-coding practices \cite{spencer2009card}, and we leveraged coders' discussions to ensure the reliability of the results. \looseness=-1
+However, we carefully followed the best open-coding practices \cite{spencer2009card}, and we leveraged coders' discussions to ensure the reliability of the results. \looseness=-1

-We have corrected grammar and spelling errors in quotations from open-ended questions for readability and have indicated by ellipses or brackets any deletions or additions to text for clarity or space-related reasons.
+We corrected grammar and spelling errors in quotations presented in~\Cref{sec:results} for readability and indicated by ellipses or brackets any deletions or additions to text for clarity or space-related reasons.
 All responses have been attributed to survey participants using anonymous IDs for traceability (\eg \resp{12}).